MileHacker Logo

 Economic and Cultural Contributions

-Beyond the history of the military, Jiangyin has been a center for agriculture and trade, specifically in rice and silk, which adds to the broader economic prosperity of the Yangtze River Delta.
+Beyond the past of the military, Jiangyin has been a center for agriculture and trade, specifically in rice and silk, which adds to the broader economic prosperity of the Yangtze River Delta.
 Its port has evolved from a traditional river trading post into a modern industrial hub, reflecting China's rapid economic growth.

 The Yangtze River's Influence